Priyanshu9382/writeups/writeup.md

 - So I pulled both the files out using binwalk -e avocado.jpg
 - It created a _avocado.jpg.extracted directory with a file 188F7.zip in it.
 - Trying to unzip it prompted me for a password for justsomezip.zip
-- Therefore I tried to search for a password attack and found about dictionary attack using rockyou.txt wordlist.
+- As I had no other clue for password,therefore I tried to search for a password attack and found about dictionary attack using rockyou.txt wordlist.
 I used the following command
 1. zip2john 188F7.zip > zip.hash
 2. john --wordlist=/usr/share/wordlists/rockyou.txt zip.hash
 - This gave me the password impassive3428
 - Opening it and trying to unzipping it result in a new prompt for flag.txt
 - checked the staticnoise.wav using exiftool and its description was a mock of like didn't we got the password of flag.txt in rockyou.txt
 ![alt-text](./assets/avocado_2.png)
-- We opened the staticnoise.wav in audacity to check and bingo!! got some text written there d41v3ron
+- We opened the staticnoise.wav in audacity to check and got some text written there d41v3ron
 ![alt-text](./assets/avocado_3.png)
 - Used it to unzip justsomezip.zip and it opened and gave the flag.txt and read the content using cat.
 ![alt-text](./assets/avocado_4.png)